Would the HUTTO give our reviewer the confidence to start pedalling?Read More

 The Vitus 20+ is based around a lightweight aluminium frame and fork, which means it’s significantly lighter than a much cheaper steel framed 2o” wheel kids mountain bikes fitted with suspension forks which can weigh in around the 15 kg mark.

-On the Wiggle website the bike is stated as weighing 9.81 kg, but we have weighed it three times with our scales and it came in at 10.45 kg each time with pedals fitted and 10kg without, so Wiggle's reading could be 'sans' pedals.
-At the time of writing it was priced at £300.
+On the Wiggle website the bike is stated as weighing 9.81 kg, but we have weighed it three times with our scales and it came in at 10.45 kg each time with pedals fitted and 10kg without, so Wiggle’s reading could be ‘sans’ pedals.
+When we got sent the bike (2019) it was £300 and by 2020 the price had risen to £360, reflecting the general rise in kids bike prices over this time.

-This is obviously going to be heavier than standard 20" wheel bikes we've reviewed such as the Hoy Bonaly 20 (£310 - 7.57 kg) and Frog 55 (£330 - 8.8kg).
-However, when you compare against other 20+ bikes with a similar specification such as the Cannondale Cujo 20 (£349), Scott Roxter (£319) and Bergamont Bergamonster 20 Plus (£319) they're all coming in just over the 10kg mark so the Vitus is in the same ballpark.
+This bike is obviously going to be heavier than standard 20″ wheel bikes we’ve reviewed such as the Hoy Bonaly 20 (7.57 kg) and Frog 55 (8.8kg).
+However, when you compare against other 20+ bikes with a similar specification such as the Cannondale Cujo 20, Scott Roxter and Bergamont Bergamonster 20 Plus they’re all coming in just over the 10kg mark so the Vitus is in the same ballpark – both with weight and pricing.

 Finishing kit can really make difference on a bike and it’s nice to see that Vitus have specified a quick release seatpost clamp, which makes things much easier when you realise your Sprog has had yet another growth spurt!